 Mason continues to invest in energy efficient lighting and equipment and in 2016, published a university policy on energy.
 You can also take steps to conserve energy, on and off campus!
 These include:

 - Setting your thermostat settings to 70°F in the winter and 78°F in the summer time.
 Heating and cooling needs are a building’s largest energy use.
 Dress appropriately to stay comfortable and ease thermostat use

 - If you think the temperature is out of range, please contact Customer Service at 703-993-2525

-- Shortening your shower time to reduce the amount of energy necessarily to heat up water – or better yet, take a cold shower!
+- Shortening your shower time to reduce the amount of energy necessary to heat up water – or better yet, take a cold shower!

 - Washing a full laundry load in cold water

-- Purchasing LED light bulbs for task lighting, as LEDs are longer-lasting and use less energy than traditional incandescent and CFLs
+- Purchasing LED light bulbs for task lighting, as LEDs are longer-lasting and use less energy than traditional incandescent and CFL lightbulbs

 - Turning off lights when exiting a room

-- Switching off all electronics and electrical appliances, as opposed to standby power
+- Switching off all electronics and electrical appliances, as opposed to using standby power